 When not slandering the reputations of newborns and eschewing the very notion that having “just one baby” is indeed easy (WTH, Mom?!) she enjoys eating raw cookie dough, pretty much anything airing on Bravo, pretending to be asleep so her husband is the one who gets up to fix her son breakfast, going down a Pinterest rabbit hole, painting things gray, ankle booties, coming home and taking off her bra, quoting Mommie Dearest, the idea of a garden, and being the oldest mom at daycare, and writing books with very long titles.
 In fact, she is at work on another book with a very long title.
 Sadly it does not include a dungeon or a dragon but it does include a toddler and several euphemisms for “lady parts.”
 (TMI?
 Just wait.)

-She lives in Seattle with an alpha cat named Zelda, a smelly dog named Puppy, a very patient man who either doesn’t read her blog or just has a really good sense of humor, and a genius* toddler who loves big butts and he can not lie, pretending to fall down, poop, and providing his proud mother with endless fodder.
+She lives in Seattle with an alpha cat named Zelda, a smelly dog named Puppy, a very patient man who either doesn’t read her blog or just has a really good sense of humor, and a genius* toddler who loves big butts and cannot lie.
+He provides proud mother with endless fodder.
 At least until he gets a lawyer.

 She should probably be properly fitted for a bra.